A Look at Each Vaccine: Anthrax Vaccine

 Why is anthrax considered to be a potential bioterrorist threat?

 Anthrax bacteria have been manufactured as an agent of biological warfare.
 Members of the military would be at greatest risk during a bioterrorist attack.

 Anthrax is considered one of the most dangerous and lethal agents for a bioterrorist attack for several reasons:

 - Anthrax spores can be easily sprayed into the air, and, with widespread distribution, inhaled by a large percentage of the population.

 - Anthrax spores, more so than spores from other bacteria, are stable for long periods of time in the environment.

-- Anthrax spores, when inhaled, are phenomenally deadly — about 95 percent of people who inhale enough spores, and are not treated quickly with antibiotics, will die.
+- Anthrax spores, when inhaled, are phenomenally deadly — about 95 of 100 people who inhale enough spores, and are not quickly treated with antibiotics, will die.
 Although not typical, the time from exposure to anthrax spores to symptoms of anthrax disease can be as short as one day.

 Relative risks and benefits

 Do the benefits of the anthrax vaccine outweigh the risks?

 Anthrax bacteria could be used in an attack against military personnel in the United States during a conflict.
 Anthrax is a frightening agent in biological warfare because it is easily sprayed over a large area.
 Once inhaled, and if untreated with antibiotics, the anthrax spores can cause a uniformly fatal infection.